swarm-game/swarm/TUTORIAL.md

 The info panel should automatically switch to showing your `logger` device, with an error message at the bottom saying something like
 ```
-build: this would require installing devices you don't have:
+build: You do not have required devices, please obtain:
-  workbench
+  - workbench
 ```
 This is telling you that in order to `build` a robot which has the right capabilities to run this program, you would need to